javaGuruBY/rpaS7/homework/english/denis_naumovets/hw1_lecture1.md

 3. Please turn off the laptop, you aren’t using it.
 4. I don’t like tea, but today, I am drinking it.
 5. It's dark in your room.
 Are you sleeping?
 6. She came to London to study English.
-But she isn’t leaving in a student residence, she's staying at her aunt's.
+But she isn’t living in a student residence, she's staying at her aunt's. (my bad)

 # SECTION 2.
 SPEAKING PRACTICE